mstcl/comets/README.md

 ### Changing default quantity and range of values

-Alternatively, edit line `56-58` in `initiate.py`, i.e. the following variables to change how many folders are generated.
+Alternatively, edit in `initiate.py` the lines below, i.e. the following variables to change how many folders are generated.
 These variables are so-called "densities" but to vary any other quantity such as radius, number of particles, the code should still work.
 To change the quantity being varied, un/comment the necessary files in `initiate.py`, `plot_roche.py` and `plot_and_analyse_bt.py`.

 ```python3